sigoden/aichat/README.md

 # Command that will be used to edit the current line buffer with ctrl+o
 # if unset fallback to $EDITOR and $VISUAL
 buffer_editor: null

+# Specifies the embedding model to use
+embedding_model: null
+# Determines how many relevant documents are retrieved
+rag_top_k: 4

 # Compress session when token count reaches or exceeds this threshold (must be at least 1000)
 compress_threshold: 4000